 - Pure Shea Butter- Treasured Locks Raw Shea Butter.
 I don’t recommend pure Shea Butter for permed hair.
 It doesn’t work for mine.

-- Treasured Locks H2G Hair Growth Serum- with Emu Oil.
+- Treasured Locks H2G Hair Growth Serum- offers emu oil, shea butter and jojoba oil with our own special growth promoting oil complex.
 My favorite.

-Finishing & Styling- I let my hair air dry whenever possible.
+I let my hair air dry whenever possible.
 The less heat I can use on my hair the better.
-After my hair is dry I lightly run one of these products through my hair:
+After my hair is dry I lightly run Treasured Locks Liquid Silkthrough my hair.

 I hope you find this guide useful.
 We know that what you really want is a cookbook approach.
 But, for the reasons we stated at the beginning, that just isn’t possible.
 If you follow these general guidelines and learn how to look for signs of hair health, you can easily begin to make your hair more manageable.
 After decades of working with my hair, I am still improving upon my techniques.
 After a few days, weeks and months of using the right products and the proper techniques, you will see a noticeable improvement.